elastisys/compliantkubernetes/docs/adr/0033-run-cluster-api-controllers-on-service-cluster.md

 - Bad, all clusters have to be bootstrapped
 - Bad, will contain Kubernetes admin credentials in Workload Cluster

-### Management Cluster
+### Controller Cluster

 - Bad, requires additional resources
 - Bad, requires additional supporting services
-- Bad, service and Workload Cluster lose management (auto healing and auto scaling) on Management Cluster failure, although...
+- Bad, Management and Workload Cluster lose management (auto healing and auto scaling) on Controller Cluster failure, although...
-- Good, service and Workload Cluster state can be backed up and restored
+- Good, Management and Workload Cluster state can be backed up and restored
 - Good, environment can be managed as a group or individually if needed, although...
 - Bad, all cluster can be impacted by configuration mistakes, although...
 - Good, it is harder for configuration mistakes